nicolewhite/nicolewhite.github.io_old/_posts/2014-07-19-meetup-cluster-analysis.md

 d = dist(group_topics_wide)
 ```

-`d` is a 35 by 35 dissimilarity matrix, where entry `(i, j)` is the Euclidean distance between group `i` and group `j`.
+`d` is a 35 by 35 dissimilarity matrix, where entry `(i, j)` is the [Euclidean distance](http://en.wikipedia.org/wiki/Euclidean_distance) between group `i` and group `j` based on their shared topics.
+The lower the dissimilarity between two groups, the more topics they have in common.

 <a href="http://i.imgur.com/bpddNAT.png" target="_blank"><img src="http://i.imgur.com/bpddNAT.png" width="100%" height="100%"></a>

 With this, I can perform the hierarchical clustering with [hclust](http://stat.ethz.ch/R-manual/R-patched/library/stats/html/hclust.html):

 ```r
 hc = hclust(d, method = "ward")